What is endometriosis: causes to recognise

 The main strategies are:

-Hormone therapies (conventional)
+Hormonal therapies (conventional)

 Doctors often prescribe: